 - Using the minimum amount of materials,

-- Using the best quality hardwoods available, commonly birch, maple, pine, chestnut, cherry, ash, hickory, oak, and poplar,
+- Using the best quality hardwoods available, commonly birch, maple, pine, chestnut, cherry, ash, hickory, and oak,

 - A five-piece door – or drawer – front with flat recessed panels, light stains or natural finishes, basic hardware – or in some cases, a recessed groove with which Shaker cabinet doors and drawers can be opened, and an absence of flair,